 FORMAL PROCEDURES FOR RESOLVING ACADEMIC GRIEVANCES

-A student must make her written complaint to the dean for academic development.
+A student must make her written complaint to the associate dean of the faculty.
 This dean will attempt to resolve the dispute.
 He or she also may determine that the grievance does not merit continued review and dismiss it.
-If the complaint is deemed to merit further investigation, the dean for academic development will provide a copy of it to the instructor and will discuss the matter with the instructor.
-The instructor shall have an opportunity to answer the complaint in writing to the dean for academic development.
-The dean for academic development can then attempt to arrive at a resolution acceptable to both parties.
+If the complaint is deemed to merit further investigation, the associate dean of the faculty will provide a copy of it to the instructor and will discuss the matter with the instructor.
+The instructor shall have an opportunity to answer the complaint in writing to the associate dean of the faculty.
+The associate dean of the faculty can then attempt to arrive at a resolution acceptable to both parties.

 If no resolution satisfactory to both parties can be reached at this point, the written complaint shall be filed with the dean of the faculty, who shall determine if it merits further review.
 If the complaint is determined to have merit and the dean of the faculty is unable to arrive at a resolution acceptable to both parties, the dean will normally convene an ad hoc committee to investigate the dispute, advise the dean concerning the merits of the case, and make recommendations for possible equitable disposition.
 The ad hoc committee shall consist of three members of the faculty or administration chosen by the dean of the faculty and may include persons suggested by the parties involved.
 The committee’s suggestions shall be advisory only.
 Final disposition of the grievance shall be the responsibility of the dean of the faculty and will normally be made within one month of the dean of the faculty’s receipt of the grievance.
 Resolution may include (but is not limited to) the following: